 I was supposed to go to dugout number three, except I didn't know which one it was.
 They had been handing out a paper with the map on it, but I forgot to pick one up, and I missed all the other purple jersey kids because I had to go to the bathroom.
 I walked in the direction of the closest dugout.
-A seventeen-looking guy with bleached hair and a blue lanyard that meant he was a counselor walked past me.
+A 17-looking guy with bleached hair and a blue lanyard indicating he was a counselor walked past me.

-> "Is that dugout number three?"
+"Is that dugout number three?"
 I asked.
 He made a sound like he was scraping his throat with sandpaper and hocked a big loogie to my left and kept walking.
 It's not even ten o'clock yet, I thought.

 There were no purple jersey kids at the first dugout.
 I started towards the other two, thinking I saw something purple at the furthest dugout.
 I had to go downhill, so I was walking like a jackass.
 I wasn't born this way, I kept trying to tell myself.